Log in

 In summary

-For personal travel use, the card is far from ideal.
-Of all the cards we've benchmarked, the Travelex card is one of the worst for charges, with costs significantly more than most high street banks.
-We've also been relatively generous in the example above, and assumed you're not spending in an "out of wallet" currency - which would almost double the charges.
 Since it is a prepaid card, you'll need to remember how much is on it and faff around topping it up as you spend abroad.
 And if you don't spend all the money you top it up with, you'll also have to remember to take the unspent balance off your card when you get home, incurring yet more charges.
-On average in the UK in 2023, prepay travel card users returned home with £78 on their card..
+On average in the UK in 2023, prepay travel card users returned home with £78 on their card...

 With Currensea on the other hand, you can spend abroad just as you would at home with your regular debit card, since your card partners with your existing bank account.
+With Travelex charging between 2% and 7.75%, versus the real-time interbank rate with a markup of just 0.5%, you'll typically pay between four and fifteen times more in charges to use Travelex.
+With Currensea you can also set your own limits, to provide the same spending protection as a pre-pay card.
 We offer travel, but without the hassle.

-Overall, if you're looking for a prepaid card to give to younger family members while they travel, then Travelex is a great choice.
-But if you want a card you don't have to continually top up that focuses on providing the best rates possible, then Currensea is the right choice for you.
+Overall, if you want a card you don't have to continually top up that focuses on providing the best rates possible, then Currensea is the right choice for you.